WorldOman's Sultan Qaboos died at 79 on Friday

 Final words from experts

-“With Sultan Qaboos has gone, it is now hard to realize how Oman can involve itself in the Iran, Yemen, and Qatar issue until a new leader has settled himself – which means for the foreseeable future.”
+“With Sultan Qaboos gone, it is now hard to realise how Oman can involve itself in the Iran, Yemen, and Qatar issue until a new leader has settled himself – which means for the foreseeable future.”

 Related Articles